 As a member owned cooperative, Karnes Electric Cooperative operates as a not-for-profit utility.
 This year the Karnes Electric Board of Directors has approved to retire capital credits to those members who received electric service in 1989 and 1990.
 KEC is also retiring a portion of capital credits for members who had electric service in 2021.

 The amount authorized for return in 2022 is over $1 million, and the total capital credits returned to date is over $22.1 million.

-However, when revenues exceed expenses, the cooperative does earn margins.
-Each year, those margins are allocated to members in the form of capital credits, which reflect member ownership in Karnes Electric.
-The cooperative uses members’ capital to fund operating activities and reduce borrowing, with the intent of later repaying that capital back to members.
+The difference between a cooperative such as KEC and an investor-owned utility is that a cooperative is owned by the members it serves and does not earn profits.
+When revenues exceed expenses, the cooperative will earn margins and each year those margins are allocated in the form of capital credits which reflect ownership in Karnes Electric.
+The cooperative uses member’s capital to fund operating activities and reduce borrowing, with the intent of later repaying that capital back to members.

-After reviewing the cooperative’s finances each year, the Karnes Electric Board of Directors determines whether a portion of capital credits can be retired, or returned to members.
-The board also evaluates the method, basis, priority, and timing of all capital credit requirements.
-Because capital credits are based on the dollar amount of electricity a member purchases, the retirement amount will vary from member to member, and from year to year.
+After reviewing the cooperative’s finances each year, the Karnes Electric Board of Directors determine whether a portion of capital credits can be retired or returned to members.
+The board evaluates the method, basis, priority, and timing of all capital credit requirements.
+Capital credits are based on the dollar amount of electricity a member purchases so the retirement amount will vary from member to member, and from year to year.

 To calculate your allocation for 2021, multiply your total electric bill for 2021 by the factor in the table below that corresponds to your account:

 Current Members: If you are a current member and received electricity during the time period being retired, you will see a credit on your bill.
 The bill will display a line item for “Capital Credits Applied” and will be automatically applied to the total on your bill.